cube-network/docs/consensus.md

 ## Staking

-[TBD]
+1. Cube will choose the top n (currently n = 21) validators by their total staking to form an active validator set for each epoch (an epoch will last hundred of blocks, eg. 200), this set will be response to propose and validate the blocks of the epoch.
+2. There will be a funder validator set that is set on the genesis block.
+3. User can register to be a validator through the system `Staking` contract.
+Before the Cube is fully decentralized, only the admin of the system contract can register a validator, and after the Cube is permition-less, then any user can register to be a validator as long as it provides enough stakes.
+4. The following fields are needed to register a validator:
+   a)	validator address: The address that represents the validator, and to propose blocks.
+Unchangeable.
+   b)	manager address: The manager address, responsible for all manage operations.
+Changeable.
+   c)	accept delegation：A bool value indicates wheter the validator accepts delegation or not.
+Unchangeable.
+   d)	commission rate: If a validator accepts delegation, then for all staking rewards it can get, it will first take commission acording to the commission rate, then the remaining staking rewards will distribute acording stakes.
+Range on [0,100].
+Unchangeable.
+5. Validator need a minimal self-staking: 50000 CUBE；
+6. To avoid all users to staking (delegates) to a few validators, Cube limits a single validator's max total stakes to `24 million` CUBE.
+7. The funder validators on the genesis block, have a lock-requiement.
+See WhitePaper for details.
+8. All stakes, can receive staking rewards, besides, when the user unbinds its stakes, there will be extra bonus acording to the staking-time, See WhitePaper for details.
+9. 20% gas fee on a block will be sent to a `communityPool` address, which will be used to rewards high quality developers, and 80% of the gas fee will be shared equally by all active validators( the validator that can propose blocks).
+10. There's a 21days locking when unbinds the stakes.

 ## Punishment

+If a active validator has malicious behavior or being lazy, it will be punished：

-1. Whenever a validator is found not to pack block as predefined, the `Staking` contract is automatically called at the end of this block and the validator is counted.
+1. Whenever a validator is found not to propose block as predefined, the `Staking` contract is automatically called at the end of this block and the validator is counted.
 When the counter reaches 48, the validator is removed from the list of active validators, be slashing 0.1% of its total staking, and the validator is disqualified.

 2. Whenever a validator signs different blocks at a same height, the validator will be `double-sign-punished` through `doubleSignPunish` function of `Staking` contract.
 The validator will be removed from the list of active validators, be slashing 1% of its total staking, and the validator is disqualified.

+3. If a validator was punished, then all delegators of the validator will share the slashing.